valinet/ExplorerPatcher/README.md

 ## Known issues

-* The power menu (Win+X menu) is unskinned - it has the default menu appearance from Windows 11 instead of the look the clock, taskbar etc context menus get; at the moment, I think it boils down to correctly calling `ImmersiveContextMenuHelper::ApplyOwnerDrawToMenu`, but unfortunately I've yet to do it correctly
+* The power user menu (Win+X menu) is unskinned - it has the default menu appearance from Windows 11 instead of the look the clock, taskbar etc context menus get; at the moment, I think it boils down to correctly calling `ImmersiveContextMenuHelper::ApplyOwnerDrawToMenu`, but unfortunately I've yet to do it correctly
-* The power menu (Win+X menu) is mapped to Win+F for the moment, as I've yet to have the time to investigate where exactly Win+X is handled (i.e. it is not in `CImmersiveHotkeyNotification::OnMessage`)
+* The power user menu (Win+X menu) is mapped to Win+F for the moment, as I've yet to have the time to investigate where exactly Win+X is handled (i.e. it is not in `CImmersiveHotkeyNotification::OnMessage`)

 ## License